GSA/devsecops-jenkins/README.md

     Save the file in the text editor and then verify the encryption.

     If you wish, you can create another file called ".vault_pass.txt".
 Store this file in the /ansible/playbooks directory.
 This file should contain the vault password on a line by itself.
 If you do not wish to store the vault password on disk, then you must modify the playbook file /ansible/playbooks/jenkins-master.yml and remove the command reference to the file.
 You can ask interactively for the password or store the password file elsewhere.
 For more details, consult the [Ansible Vault](https://docs.ansible.com/ansible/playbooks_vault.html) documentation.

+### Hardening

+This repo also uses the GSA ansible role to harden the server according to GSA security baselines.
+The repo for the hardening is located at [this url](https://github.com/GSA/ansible-os-rhel-7/).

+Hardening variables can be overridden in the vars.yml file mentioned above.
+Simply scan the playbooks within the role and set variables in vars.yml according to your specifications if there is a need to override the hardening baselines.
+This deployment, as configured within source control, should not need to be overriden.

 ## Deployment